Penn Computational Intelligence Lab (PennCIL)

 For Prospective Postdoctoral Researchers (2024-2025, NEW)

 For the 2024-2025 period, we are specifically interested in postdoctoral candidates with a background in system security and a strong publication record at leading security conferences such as S&P (Oakland), CCS, Security, and NDSS, or at computer architecture/system conferences like ASPLOS, ISCA, OSDI, SOSP, and NSDI.
+Please check CyberSavvy for more details.
 Interested applicants should contact Professor Li via email.
 Please include your most up-to-date CV (with a complete publication list), at least two representative publications, a summary of your research interests, and a list of references.

 For Prospective PhD Students (2024-2025, NEW)

 We welcome talented, hardworking, creative, self-motivated, and resilient PhD students who are excited about conducting insightful, cutting-edge research in colloborative software/hardware techniques for security, AI and robotics to join our lab.
 For a glimpse of our research vision on AI, please refer to our white paper.
-Due to the interdisciplinary nature of our research, we are generally interested in students in any or a combination of the following areas: security, operating system, compiler design, computer architecture, FPGA and reconfigurable computing, high performance computing.
+For security, please check CyberSavvy for more details.
+Interested applicants should contact Professor Li via email.
+Please include your most up-to-date CV (with a comple Due to the interdisciplinary nature of our research, we are generally interested in students in any or a combination of the following areas: security, operating system, compiler design, computer architecture, FPGA and reconfigurable computing, high performance computing.
 The additional preferred qualifications include: distributed system and networking.

 For Prospective Visiting Students and Visiting Scholars